nigoroll/libvmod-dynamic/README.rst

 Description
 ===========

-_This module does not work with Varnish 5 / master at the moment._

 The purpose of this module is to provide a dynamic director similar to the DNS director from Varnish 3.
 It also was previously known as `vmod-named`.
 This is not a drop-in replacement for the DNS director,